2021 Bob & Millie Lynn Awards

 Bob and Millie Lynn announce NPPF 2021 Bob Lynn Grant recipients

-Veteran photojournalist Mary Calvert and photo student Nathan Posner are winners of this year’s Bob Lynn Grant, which promotes coverage of important social issues and under-reported stories.
+Veteran photojournalist Mary Calvert and photo student Nathan Posner are winners of this year’s Bob & Millie Lynn Grant, which promotes coverage of important social issues and under-reported stories.
 Each will receive $4,000 to help fund their projects.

 Calvert is renowned for images that go to the heart of social justice issues.

 In 2020, she was a Pulitzer Prize finalist in the feature photography category for her project on male sexual assault survivors in the armed forces.
 She has put a spotlight on “Missing in Action: Homeless Women Veterans” and the sexual abuse of women in the military.

 The grant will help fund her project, “Uranium Contamination on the Navajo Nation.”
 “While Covid comes and goes, the devastating impact of uranium contamination will continue to afflict the Navajo people for generations,” said Calvert.